 Currently accepting.
 Note me with a link to your stable journal, your main breed(s), and main discipline(s).

-Chatelaine Equestrian's goal is to produce fine Iberian horses who are well-mannered, athletic, and well-suited to their discipline, as well as bred with unique color and refinement.
-Andalusians are the main breed at Chatelaine, however many are crossbred to create beautiful, agile animals.
+Chatelaine Equestrian's goal is to produce fine horses who are well-mannered, athletic, and well-suited to their discipline, as well as bred with unique color and refinement.
+There are many breeds present at Chatelaine, with only exceptional animals being brought in.
 There is no main discipline--each rider is matched with a horse and competes in disciplines which suit them.